borisgarbuzov/borisgarbuzov.github.io/projects.md

 - A Jupyter notebook calculator with numeric and graphical output.
   No external data required — works out of the box.
-  Enter your parameters by hand and explore 12 sections of plots covering variables like mortgage rate, appreciation rate, down payment, and monthly rent.
+  Enter your parameters by hand, like mortgage rate, appreciation rate, down payment, and monthly rent, and explore 12 sections of plots covering variables ...
 Requires pandas, numpy, and matplotlib.

 <div class="row">
   <div class="column">